vojtechsedlak/courtney/site/content/values/_index.md

     imageUrl: img/stephanie-harvey-ppa6wsuedem-unsplash.jpg
   - heading: Building an Alliance
-    text: I believe, and research continually shows, that the therapeutic relationship--the relationship between therapist and client—typically has the most significant impact on the outcome of therapy.
+    text: I believe, and research continually shows, that the therapeutic relationship—the relationship between therapist and client—typically has the most significant impact on the outcome of therapy.
 Knowing this, I strive to build a strong, authentic alliance with my clients so that they feel seen and supported while exploring the range of their experience and working together towards their therapeutic goals.
     imageUrl: img/tim-chow-9ickpsq9g5q-unsplash.jpg
   - heading: A Client-Centered Philosophy
-    text: >
+    text: >+
       I recognize all individuals come to counselling with different personalities, cultural backgrounds, needs, and past experiences—even if their struggles sometimes look similar from the outside.
 Therefore, in keeping with my client-centered philosophy, I work with you to blend a variety of counselling modalities and techniques that best suit your specific needs and goals.
+Some therapeutic tools I frequently use with clients include mindfulness-based strategies, cognitive and dialectical behavioural-based techniques, and emotion-focused interventions.

     imageUrl: img/erol-ahmed-aiyfr0vbadk-unsplash.jpg
   - heading: An Inclusive Space
     text: >+